Isabela Madrigal: Conception

 The characters and gifts of Encanto were built upon family archetypes; Isabela represents that of the golden child.
 According to Bush, the archetypes made the gifts feel more reasonable, being prescribed by emotions and personality.
-After attaching the archetypes, the directors incorporated "very relatable family dynamics, and then ma[de] them magical and big and beautiful and visually stunning".
+After attaching the archetypes, the directors incorporated "very relatable family dynamics, and then made them magical and big and beautiful and visually stunning".
 Isabela was written as the eldest Madrigal grandchild and therefore pressured to be perfect.
-Her conflict with Mirabel, according to the directors, was a perfect opportunity to depict the latter as a more complete character.
+Her conflict with Mirabel, according to the directors, was an excellent opportunity to depict the latter as a more complete character.
 Howard said that although the two love each other, they do not understand one another, resulting in a large amount of tension that eventually becomes extremely freeing for both of them.

-Isabela's gift originated from consultant Alejandra Espinosa's request for nature to be a major element, since Colombians considered it to be a great source of pride.
-Though Antonio's gift, to communicate with animals, was inspired by this request, story artist Samantha Vilfort opted to give Isabela floral powers due to the popularity of Colombian plants.
+Isabela's gift originated from consultant Alejandra Espinosa's request for nature to be a central element, since Colombians considered it to be a significant source of pride.
+Though Antonio's gift, the ability to communicate with animals, was inspired by this request, story artist Samantha Vilfort opted to give Isabela floral abilities due to the popularity of Colombian plants.
 An early concept for her gift was the ability to bring plants to life.
-In addition, a version of the script featured Isabela with a "very different" romantic storyline.
-She was involved with Bubo, a dorky fish out of water from the city.
-Screen Rant stated that this storyline would change Isabela's character arc significantly: "The inclusion of Bubo would draw more attention to her romance rather than her internal struggle, perhaps making her arc less personal than what the final cut established."
+Additionally, a version of the script featured Isabela with a "very different" romantic storyline.
+She was involved with Bubo, a quirky fish out of water from the city.
+Screen Rant stated that this storyline would change Isabela's character arc significantly: "The inclusion of Bubo would shift more attention to her romance rather than her internal struggle, perhaps making her arc less personal than what the final cut established."
 Ultimately, the production team decided a man would not define Isabela's journey.
 In lieu, she is "her own woman, still finding herself".